Grismund/discord-bot-workshop/README.md

 These are some ideas for you to improve your bot.
 All of them are implemented in `/parse_bot/parse-bot.js`.
 Run the full version with `node ./parse_bot/parse-bot.js`
 - Customize your assistant
-- Use Discord's `message.channel.sendTyping()` to indicate in chat that GPT is working on a repsonse
+- Use Discord's `message.channel.sendTyping()` to indicate in chat that GPT is working on a response
 - Read chat history and send it along to OpenAI so conversations have more context
 - Work around Discord's 2,000 character limit
 - Parse code blocks into their own response
 - Deploy somewhere!

+### Parse Bot

+I've included a more advanced bot for you to tinker with in the `parse_bot` directory.
+It includes:

+- Break up responses from GPT
+  - Long responses are broken up into smaller messages so you don't violate the 2,000 character limit.
+  - Code blocks are parsed into their own smaller messages.
+- Reading previous messages, allowing more back and forth conversations.
+- A `quiet` command so you can type in chat without a request being sent.
+- Loading status
+- Basic error handling

 ### Deploying on Android 7.0+